Skip to content

 Avon, Lima, and East Bloomfield

-This segment opens the next New York layer with a bounded western Finger Lakes corridor cluster that works from either direction.
-It gives the guide a real mid-state continuation without forcing a much broader Rochester or full Finger Lakes build.
+This segment opens the next New York layer with a compact western Finger Lakes corridor stretch that works from either direction.
+It gives the guide a real mid-state stretch without forcing a much broader Rochester or full Finger Lakes build.

 Segment map